 All this adds up to a bewildering array of options for the gourmet visitor, both informal and 3 Michelin starred.
 Restaurants like Akelarre, Arzak, and Mugaritz continue to draw discerning food lovers with their superb interpretations of modern Basque cuisine.
-Of course, San Sebastian, like every Spanish city, has an enormous variety of places to eat and drink, and great value eateries abound.
+Of course, like every Spanish city, San Sebastian has an enormous variety of places to eat and drink, and great value eateries abound.
 Your first port of call should undoubtedly be the city’s old town, called the Parte Vieja.
 Wedged between the bay and the Urumea River, this delightful old town’s alleyways are packed with informal restaurants and tapas bars.
-The atmosphere at night is unbeatable, throngs of revelers passing from bar to bar, sharing the Basque pintxos with countless glasses of wine.
+The atmosphere at night is unbeatable, with throngs of revelers passing from bar to bar, sharing the Basque pintxos with countless glasses of wine.

-Local Basque cuisine is always based around high quality, local ingredients in season rather than elaborate sauces or spice combinations.
+Local Basque cuisine is always based on high-quality, local ingredients in season rather than elaborate sauces or spice combinations.
 Seafood is one of the main ingredients in traditional dishes using unusual ingredients, including sea bream and hake cheeks.
 Hake (Merluza) is cooked in a green sauce, thickening the juices from the fish once it has been warmed.
 Grilled sea bream is usually cooked with plenty of garlic.
 What of the wine?
 Well, the Basque country produces Txakoli, a crisp white wine that is perfect as an aperitif.
 The Basque region of Alava produces exceptional red Rioja wines, but in the city’s finest restaurant, you will be able to sample wines from all over Spain and the world!

-Local Txacoli wines are young, fresh, fruity, “green” wine with 11% alcohol levels and a strong personality made in Basque Country.
+Local Txacoli wines are young, fresh, fruity, “green” wines with 11% alcohol levels and a strong personality made in Basque Country.
 These wines are made approximately 30 miles from San Sebastian and consist of 80-90% White Hondarrabi Zuri grapes).
-Txacoli is one of the smallest and most exciting Appellations of Origin in Spain.
+Txacoli is one of Spain’s smallest and most exciting Appellations of Origin.
 Txacoli de Guetaria is the denomination closest to San Sebastian, with 174 hectares of land area.

 Plaza De La Constitución